Resolution 3877 - Annexation - Northwest Tracts 234RESOLUTION NO. 3877

 as follows:

-Addition; thence feet to the Northwest corner of Lot 7 of
+Beginning at the Northwest corner of Lot 2 of Block 2., Sunset

 East a distance of 275 feet to the Northeast corner of Lot 7 of